 Hi and welcome to the motivation thoughts blog.
 I would like to thank the very helpful users on the Serif forums who gave me totally fantastic help in getting this blog created and went far and away above the call of duty and helpfulness to get me started.
 This blog is aimed at getting you to get up off your

 bac … / fra….. seat to do something – something that YOU WANT to do, even if your inner self is grumbling about it.
-Look out for posts on getting your study skills honed, on getting your exercise included in your routine, on getting your writing done, whether it’s your novel, your thesis or a school essay and how to get the house clean among other things!
+Look out for posts on getting your study skills honed, on getting your exercise included in your routine, on time management, on getting your writing done, whether it’s your novel, your thesis or a school essay and how to get the house clean among other things!

 So What is Motivation?

 Motivation is the inner force you can develop and use to get things done that YOU want to do!

 Motivation is a kind of personal power and it has 3 parts to it, passion, energy and ability.